-5. Are there any organizations that can help me?
+7. Are there any organizations that can help me?

-The Immigrant Defense Project
+The Immigrant Defense Project:

 Offers advice, but no legal representation.

-Families for Freedom
+Families for Freedom:

 Families for Freedom is a New York-based organization working to fight deportation.
 They provide support, education, and action for both families and communities affected by these issues.
 Does not offer legal representation.

-Legal Aid Society
+Legal Aid Society:

-This handout is an excerpt from The Consequences of Criminal Charges: A People's Guide, published by The Bronx Defenders.
+*This handout is an excerpt from The Consequences of Criminal Charges: A People's Guide, published by The Bronx Defenders.
 It is for informational purposes only and is NOT a substitute for legal advice.
-It is up to date as of October 2010.
+It is up to date as of November 2013.